Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 #reading-path(path: "beginner")
 *Complete Beginners:*
-If you're new to program verification and formal methods, start with @part-i.
+New to program verification and formal methods?
+Start with @part-i.
 The guide builds intuition through concrete examples before introducing mathematical formalism.
-No prior knowledge of abstract interpretation or BDDs is assumed --- just basic programming experience and curiosity.
+No prior knowledge of abstract interpretation or BDDs assumed --- just basic programming experience and curiosity.

 #reading-path(path: "implementation")
 *Practitioners:*
-If you're a software engineer interested in applying verification techniques to real systems, focus on @part-i (Chapters 1-5) for conceptual understanding, then jump to @part-iii (@ch-security) for implementation details and benchmarks.
+Software engineer interested in applying verification techniques?
+Focus on @part-i (Chapters 1-5) for conceptual understanding, then jump to @part-iii (@ch-security) for implementation details and benchmarks.

 #reading-path(path: "advanced")
 *Researchers and Students:*
-If you're already familiar with program analysis basics, you might skim @part-i and dive into @part-ii, which provides complete mathematical foundations, proofs, and connections to research literature.
+Already familiar with program analysis basics?
+Skim @part-i and dive into @part-ii, which provides complete mathematical foundations, proofs, and connections to research literature.

 *Educators*:
 This guide is structured to support a one-semester course on program analysis, with progressive exercises, worked examples, and discussion prompts throughout.